 Leon: My background is in rocketry, but I like to believe that I’m a good storyteller as well.
 Even when you are writing a science paper, it flows like a story.
 I’m fascinated with the way technology and people interact.
 And I like to take complicated things and break them down in a way everyone understands.
 The more I learn, the more I realize I know nothing.

 GLEAC: Which past decision of yours are you grateful for?

-GLEAC: What are the pros and cons of being a Rocket Scientist?
+GLEAC: What are the pros and cons of being in Rocket Science?